How to Write a Conclusion for a Research Paper

 Synthesize your information by providing questions and answers, results, suggestions or a resolution to your arguments.

 Include only the most relevant points and arguments you presented in your paper.

 You can also experiment with other conclusion styles, however, using the summarizing format can help you be certain that you are including each element as it relates to your paper.

-An effective conclusion will contain all five elements of summing up your research paper.
-Here is an example:
+An effective conclusion will contain all five elements of summing up your research paper:

 "Clean water is imperative to maintaining ecological balance and protecting the public's health.
 The increase in water pollution since 2010 has contributed to the decrease in aquatic wildlife as well as the increase in unsafe drinking water.
 With the growth of sugar farming, more and more pollutants are entering our freshwater supplies.
 This increase in pollution has contributed to massive decreases in marine life, fish die-off, increased respiratory illness in neighborhood populations and has contributed to the shortage of clean drinking water.

 Ecologists and marine biologists are continuing to measure the water quality, and researchers are continuing to find ways to combat the pollution run-off from commercial farms.
 In the future, the EPA hopes this research will lead to a decrease in the pollutant concentration in our freshwater systems.
 If we cannot combat the ill effects that commercial farming has on our clean water, our freshwater ecosystems and drinking water supplies will surely diminish.
 More research and innovation are needed to maintain our clean water while still supporting the agricultural needs of our economy."

 Frequently asked questions

 What should I include in my research paper conclusion?

 The conclusion of a research paper has several key elements you should make sure to include: